MichelSaremi/RPG-characters-V2/README.md

 This application was built as an assignment from Experis Academy.

+To run this Java based console application, simply clone the repo, open in intelliJ and run from the RPGCharacters class.

-In this Java based console application you can choose between four characters/heroes/classes.
+In this application you can choose between four characters/heroes/classes.
 These are: Warrior, Rogue, Ranger and Mage.
 Each class can equip certain weapons and armor.

 Test classes have been made to do unit testing and perform full test coverage.
 (When running test class you might be prompted to accept the Gradle Terms of Service)